 The Excellence in Quality Improvement Certificate Program (EQUIP) is designed for academic physicians aiming to integrate QI into their clinical work and scholarly activities in a meaningful and rigorous manner.
 The program focuses on QI methodologies, leading and publishing QI work and teaching QI, with the ultimate aim of developing capacity in QI across academic departments and universities.
 The EQUIP program consists of six days of in-class training over the course of ten months, three initial days in July and three final days the following May.
 In between the in-class sessions, participants work on their QI projects and receive mentorship through a designated EQUIP faculty member and five small group webinars lead by two EQUIP faculty members.

-The Veterans Affairs Quality Scholars program is a two year fellowship, run through Veterans Affairs in the US, designed to nurture fellows and junior faculty and allow them to develop a career in research, in QI and health services, or in QI within the framework of a position in medical administration, education, or clinical practice.
-The scholars participate in weekly half-day meetings on Friday afternoons and the VAQS Summer Institute in Huston, Texas.
+The Veterans Affairs Quality Scholars program is a two-year fellowship, run through Veterans Affairs in the US, designed to nurture fellows and junior faculty and allow them to develop a career in research, in QI and health services, or in QI within the framework of a position in medical administration, education, or clinical practice.
+The scholars participate in weekly half-day meetings on Friday afternoons and the VAQS Summer Institute in Houston, Texas.

 IHPME offers a MSc concentration in Quality Improvement and Patient Safety in a unique partnership with the University of Toronto’s Centre for Quality Improvement and Patient Safety.
 It is one of the first graduate programs in English Canada to offer a specific focus on Quality Improvement and Patient Safety.

 The Quality Improvement and Patient Safety concentration provides students with the opportunity to focus their research and learning on both the theory and application of improvement science in real time.
 The program offers a comprehensive, innovative curriculum that incorporates the latest research and thinking in healthcare Quality Improvement, Patient Safety and Leadership.